shopware/docs/resources/guidelines/documentation-guidelines/03-language-and-grammar.md

 It is okay to use passive voice in below-mentioned cases:

-* To emphasize an object over an action.
-For example, *The file is modified*
+* To emphasize an object over an action — for example, *The file is modified*

-* To de-emphasize a subject.
-For example, *Over 20 bugs were found in the code*
+* To de-emphasize a subject — for example, *Over 20 bugs were found in the code*

-* The action doer is not necessarily to be known.
-For example, *The database was updated in the last week*
+* The action doer is not necessarily to be known — for example, *The database was updated in the last week*

 ## Second-person over first-person